 WHERE IS CAVUSIN IN CAPPADOCIA

-Cavusin is a great little village just on the outskirts of Goreme, taking about 10-minutes by car to the town center of Goreme to Cavusin.
+Cavusin is a great little village just on the outskirts of Goreme, taking about 10 minutes by car from the town center of Goreme to Cavusin.
 It is nearby the Pasabag Fairy Chimneys.
 Once you are there in Cavusin, you can’t really miss the castle or the church.
 However, to make it easier for you it is important to know to put into Google Maps ‘St John’s Baptist Church’, when trying to find the Cavusin Castle.
 The church shows up normally in Google Maps.

 I’ve embedded a map below that shows the pin for the Cavusin Castle.
 We walked from the Cavusin Church, through Cavusin Valley to Cavusin Castle.
 There was a lot to see on the way with some of the most impressive earth pillars in all of Cappadocia in my opinion.

 There is an awesome tour: Full-Day Cappadocia Tour, which is an epic day of adventures including the following.

 - Visit Red Valley, renowned as one of the most spectacular valleys of Cappadocia